 Craftworkers will be required to repair, maintain and build new infrastructure, including:

 - Roads and bridges

 - Commercial buildings

 - Residential homes

 In addition, construction workers are in high demand following natural disasters, such as hurricanes, forest fires and floods.
-Over time, the effects of climate change pose serious implications for infrastructure, and skilled craftsmen will be needed to repair and rebuild after national emergencies.
+Over time, the effects of climate change pose serious implications for infrastructure, and skilled craftworkers will be needed to repair and rebuild after national emergencies.

 Lowering Construction Labor Costs

-When there aren’t enough craftsmen to fill a need, jobsite overseers may find it difficult to complete projects on time and within budget, as well as bid on new projects.
+When there aren’t enough craftworkers to fill a need, jobsite overseers may find it difficult to complete projects on time and within budget, as well as bid on new projects.
 The construction labor shortage not only widens the gap for companies looking to employ construction workers, but also increases construction labor costs.

-Our craftsmen are multipurpose workers who move from task to task efficiently and safely.
+Our craftworkers are multipurpose workers who move from task to task efficiently and safely.
 It’s not easy making tough decisions, especially when a range of variables threaten to increase your labor costs.
 By partnering with Tradesmen, you’ll lower construction labor costs, find construction workers and gain the workforce you need to get your next job done right.